Danimaxpd/TickTuk-BackEnd/README.md

 # TickTuk User Management Service

-A robust microservice built with Fastify and TypeScript for managing user authentication, authorization, and profile management in the TickTuk application.
+A robust service built with Fastify and TypeScript for managing user authentication, authorization, and profile management in the TickTuk application.

 ## 🚀 Features